Lynda Randle

-Lynda Tait Randle (born February 7, 1962), is an alto singer of southern gospel music.
+Lynda Tait Randle (born February 7, 1962), is an American alto singer of southern gospel music.

 Early years

 The daughter of Nate and Maxine Tait, Randle grew up in the inner city of Washington, DC.
 Her bi-vocational minister father drove a cab.
 Public schools provided her education through the eighth grade, after which she attended Riverdale Baptist School.
 Her choir teacher there persuaded her to enhance her solo talents.
 In 1989 she graduated from Liberty University.

 Career

 Randle is known as a Gaither Homecoming artist since she was recruited by Bill Gaither in 1998.
 She also markets a number of singing videos featuring her mellow alto voice in gospel music, particularly southern gospel.

 She also heads Lynda Randle Ministries in Kansas City, Missouri.
 Randle on March 21, 2009, became one of the main artists featured by Feed the Children as a fundraising solicitation for contributions.

 Randle wrote a children's book, Cab Driver’s Daughter, that is partly autobiographical.